Generalized Spherical Neural Operators: Green's Function Formulation: Methodology

 Based on Equation~\ref{eq:ISFNO}, \ourmodel~block is designed (Figure~\ref{fig:isfno}, left).
 The input spherical feature $f$ is first transformed into spherical harmonic coefficients through SHT.
 In parallel, the spherical integral $C_f$ of input $f$ is used to modulate the kernel $G_{\theta_2}^{2}(l,m)$ to obtain the complete correction term.
 Then, the sum of the spherical harmonic coefficient and the correction term undergo a generalized multiplication of the tensor contraction with $G_{\theta_1}^{1}(l)$ to obtain the transformed spherical harmonic coefficient, which is finally converted to the spherical characteristics of the transformed output $g$ through ISHT.
 Thus, the complex transformations and parameter learning in the spherical space are transformed into simple operations in the frequency domain.
 To further enhance nonlinear modeling, we apply a multi-layer perceptron (MLP) with two $1\times1$ convolutional layers and GELU activation function for channel interaction.
 Two additional light-weight convolutional layers are used for linear interaction, channel transformation, and skip connections (residuals).

-\ourmodel~combines equivariant symmetry ($G_1$) and invariant responses ($G_2$), enabling simultaneous modeling of real non-equivariant systems.
-Specifically, $G_1$ encodes more dynamic features, $G_2$ explicitly encodes systematic and more stable constraints, including local non-uniformity and boundary constraints (\eg anisotropic elasticity tensors, molecular diffusion, weather prediction affected by terrain) while avoiding influence on the feature representation relying on rotation equivariance by sufficient parameter learning.
-In addition, \ourmodel~ maintains high computational efficiency and low parameters as SFNO.
-In summary, \ourmodel~generalizes spherical operators by relaxing the strict $SO(3)$ equivariance flexibly, allowing real-world modeling without disrupting spherical geometry.
+\ourmodel~combines equivariant response ($G_1$) and invariant response ($G_2$), enabling simultaneous modeling of real non-equivariant systems.
+Specifically, $G_1$ encodes more dynamic features, $G_2$ provides mode-level spectral embedding, which explicitly encodes systematic and more stable constraints, including local non-uniformity and boundary constraints (\eg weather prediction affected by terrain) while retaining grid invariance and avoiding influence on the feature representation relying on rotational equivariance by sufficient parameter learning.
+In addition, \ourmodel~maintains high computational efficiency and low parameters as SFNO.
+In summary, \ourmodel~improves spherical operators by relaxing the strict $SO(3)$ equivariance flexibly, allowing real-world modeling without disrupting spherical geometry.